Different Types of Gamification and Choosing the Correct Strategy

 As a Training Leader you have the option to treat the content in multiple ways for your employee learning initiative especially when you are considering gamification.
 You can gamify your content or turn your content into a game.
 Sounds similar, right?

-In this post, we will try to understand the difference between the two terms - Gamification and Games as a learning strategy at a deeper level so that as a L&D professional you are able to choose the right game strategy for your content.
+In this post, we will try to understand the difference between the two terms – Gamification in Training as a learning strategy at a deeper level so that as a L&D professional you are able to choose the right game strategy for your content.

 There are more names that are in common use that represent the two different concepts.

-Gamify your Content : Structural Gamification (coined by Karl Kapp), Gamification
+Gamify your Content : Structural Gamification (coined by Karl Kapp), Games vs. Gamification

 Turn Content into a Game : Content Gamification (Karl Kapp), Serious Games, Simulations

 Both terms indicate a game-like experience with all game-like mechanics, game-like structure, points, scores, competition etc. The difference is in the treatment of content.

 In a Serious Game, the content delivery is contextual to the application of content, for example, the board game of business which we all played as kids, the players learn the basics of real estate business by buying cities and making houses while playing the game, thus making their decisions and learning from consequences.